Recour/ffxiv-events/README.md

 ## Contribution

-PRs will be reviewed by code owners
+PRs are reviewed by code owners

 ## License